 GCs have been studied extensively in mouse models that allow for experimental lineage tracing and manipulation of the B-cell population process.
 In particular, B cells can be \emph{fate mapped} by genetically engineering them to express a fluorescent protein that marks them with a randomized color at the beginning of the GC evolutionary process \citep{Tas2016, Mesin2020, Pae2021-uu}.
 These initially random colors are non-randomly inherited by descendant cells, so a sample of the GC B-cell population at a future time can be partitioned into \emph{lineages} of cells that share distinct common ancestors at the time of the initial color marking.
 Phylogenetic inference can then be used to reconstruct the evolutionary history of a GC B-cell lineage using the DNA sequences of the sampled B cells \citep{DeWitt2018}.

-GC B cells compete for limited proliferative signalling based on the antigen binding affinity of their B-cell receptors, and the population distribution of binding affinities generally improves as affinity maturation unfolds, so a given binding phenotype may be high-fitness early in the process, but low-fitness later when the population distribution of affinity has improved.
+GC B cells compete for limited proliferative signaling based on the antigen binding affinity of their B-cell receptors, and the population distribution of binding affinities generally improves as affinity maturation unfolds, so a given binding phenotype may be high-fitness early in the process, but low-fitness later when the population distribution of affinity has improved.
 This invokes frequency-dependent selection, where the birth and death rates should depend on the population distribution of types.
-GCs are observed to reach a steady-state carrying capacity of several thousand cells, based on limited cell-mediated proliferative signalling, so carrying capacity is likely also important, meaning that birth and death rates should depend on the total population size.
+GCs are observed to reach a steady-state carrying capacity of several thousand cells, based on limited cell-mediated proliferative signaling, so carrying capacity is likely also important, meaning that birth and death rates should depend on the total population size.

 Phylodynamic models have the potential to reveal how evolutionary dynamics is orchestrated in GCs to shape antibody repertoires and immune memories.
 However, phylogenetic birth-death models cannot accommodate key features of this system. \citet{amitai2017population} presented a simulation study using a birth-death model with competition to investigate features of the GC population process, but such agent-based simulations are not amenable to likelihood-based inference for partially observed histories.
-This motivates us to investigate a class of interacting MTBDPs that could be used in phylogenetic birth-death processes without breaking the branch factorization required for tractable likelihoods.
+This motivates us to investigate a class of interacting MTBDPs that preserve tree-message passing for tractable likelihoods, and could thus be used in phylogenetic birth-death models.